 Steven G. Papermaster joined Perficient in April 1998 as a director and served as Chairman from May 1999 through February 2001.
 He is also the Chairman of Powershift Group, an Austin-based technology venture development firm, and the general partner of Powershift Ventures, L.P., one of our principal stockholders.
-Mr. Papermaster is also a co-founder of Agillion, Inc. and served as its Chief Executive Officer through November 2000.
+Mr. Papermaster served as Chief Executive Officer of Agillion, Inc. through November 2000.
+Agillion, Inc. filed for protection under the federal bankruptcy laws in July 2001.
 He currently serves as a member of the Board of Directors of Vignette Corporation and various privately-held companies.
 From 1987 to December 1997, Mr. Papermaster was the founder, chairman and Chief Executive Officer of BSG Corporation.
 Mr. Papermaster received a B.A. in Finance from the University of Texas at Austin in 1981 and began his career as a consultant with Arthur Andersen & Co. in the Management Information Consulting Division.